UniversalDependencies/docs/ext-feat-index.md

 * AdpType=Prep	la	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * AdpType=Prep	la_ittb	26410
 * AdpType=Prep	la_proiel	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
-* AdpType=Prep	mt	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * AdpType=Prep	nl	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * AdpType=Prep	nl_lassysmall	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * AdpType=Prep	pl	8588